xufuture/qserv/admin/dupr/docs/partitioning.md

 -------

-The boundaries of chunks and subchunks constructed as described are boxes in right ascension / declination.
-It is relatively straightforward to compute a spherical box that is a conservative approximation to the region containing all points within angular separation R of an initial box - the box declination limits must be adjusted outwards by R, and right ascension bounds for the shape obtained by sweeping a small circle of opening angle R along the sides of the box must be computed.
+The boundaries of chunks and subchunks constructed as described are boxes in longitude and latitude angle.
+It is relatively straightforward to compute a spherical box that is a conservative approximation to the region containing all points within angular separation R of an initial box - the latitude limits must be adjusted outwards by R, and longitude bounds for the shape obtained by sweeping a small circle of opening angle R along the sides of the box must be computed.